ProcessEight/magento-2-professional-developer-certification/README.md

 Exam topics and the percentage covered in the test:

-* Magento Architecture & Customization Techniques • Request Flow Processing • Customizing the Magento UI 15%
+* Magento Architecture & Customization Techniques 18%
+* Request Flow Processing 12%
+* Customizing the Magento UI 10%
-* Working with Databases in Magento 18%
+* Working with Databases in Magento 7%
+* Using the Entity-Attribute-Value (EAV) Model 8%
-* Developing with Adminhtml 11%
+* Developing with Adminhtml 10%
+* Customizing the Catalog 12%
-* Customizing Magento Business Logic 16%
+* Customizing the Checkout Process 13%
+* Sales Operations 5%
+* Customer Management 5%